Navigation and Safety Equipment

 Wireless stage results transmitted to organization PC at finish line

 This video gives a general overview of the functionality of the Rally Comp.
 For Sonora Rally the roadbook scroll shown will not be used, as motos will have their own full-size roadbook holders, and cars have navigators to hold and flip through the roadbook pages.
 For Sonora Rally a few functions shown in this video will not be enabled, or will operate in a slightly different way, though the concepts are similar.
 The display readability has been improved since this video, so there should not be any issues with that even in the darker environment inside a car.
 We will publish details instructions on how to use the Rally Comp at a later date.
 For the most part, you should be able to race the whole day without pushing many buttons on the Rally Comp.
 It does its thing without much if any user intervention.

 The Rally Comp can be used as your primary heading repeater.
 We highly recommend having a second heading repeater to in addition to the Rally Comp supplied by the organization.
-An ICO unit or second Rally Comp is acceptable as long is it does not have an SD card installed.
+An ICO unit, the Tower One or second Rally Comp is acceptable as long is it does not have an SD card installed.

 Required for Competitors

-As a backup to the Rally Comp satellite tracking and scoring device, we also require competitors to carry a SPOT or inReach tracking device with live tracking.
+As a backup to the Rally Comp satellite tracking and scoring device, we also require competitors to carry a SPOT tracking device with live tracking.
 If you do not have a SPOT Tracker we will have a limited number available for competitors on first come first serve basis for a small rental fee.
 A second Rally Comp with tracking capability is also acceptable.
 New for 2021 GARMIN InREach WILL NOT BE ELIGIBLE FOR BACKUP TRACKING.

 Please use the following information in your SPOT account:

 Add this email in your SPOT account for the HELP/SPOT SOV (two hands button) message profile: firstname.lastname@example.org

 Do not add this email address to the Check In/OK, or Custom message profiles.